-Through the many challenges of her life, Nina has learned to understand her faith in more practical ways.
-She is passionate about moving hearts and minds, and she utilizes all her God-given talents to help others experience the presence of the Holy Spirit.
+Nina is passionate about moving hearts and minds and helping others understand their faith in practical ways.
+In addition to being an author and founder of two ministries, Nina is also an artist.
+She utilizes all her God-given talents to create a spiritual atmosphere that inspires attendees to more fully experience the presence of the Holy Spirit.
 One attendee summed it up: "I came to expand my knowledge, and I learned about expanding my heart."
 That's Nina's goal.

-List Of Some of Nina's More Popular Talks. *All can be adjusted to fit your schedule, and all can be presented virtually (online):
+Some of Nina's Talks. *All can be adjusted to fit your schedule, and all can be presented virtually (online):

 - Masterpiece in the Making.
 Our life's goal is to be saints -- God’s masterpieces.
 Like a fine work of art, the path to a holy life is often frustrating, messy, painful, and filled with mistakes and corrections.
 Throughout this series of three talks*, we will reflect on the disorder and imperfections of our lives and consider them as part of God’s creative process.
 We are not perfect yet, because we are God’s masterpieces in the making!

-- Finding Peace in Uncertain Times: Our lives and our world often seem chaotic and turbulent, and as a result, we are often distracted, anxious, and confused.
+- Finding Peace in Uncertain Times: Our world often seems chaotic and turbulent, and as a result, we are often distracted, anxious, and confused.
 1 Corinthians 14:33 reminds us that, “God is not a God of confusion but of peace.”
 This series of three talks* will explore ways to rediscover God’s peace amidst the turmoil.
 There is much we can do to nurture and protect our Inner peace, maintain peace in our relationships, and to cultivate peace in the world.

 - Spiritual and Religious.
 Spirituality and religion go together.
 One without the other can leave us feeling incomplete and unfulfilled, with a sense that there is more for us to discover and to share.
 This talk will explore the nature of authentic Christian Spirituality and some ways to breathe new life into our faith.

-- Choices: The Hinges of Destiny.
+- Choices: The Hinges of Destiny: A Journey of Discernment in the Footsteps of Christ.
 The decisions that Jesus made at pivotal moments in his life reveal much to us about who he is and who we are called to be.
 Join us as we walk closely alongside Jesus of Nazareth to learn from him how to choose wisely on the path towards authentic discipleship.
 A series of 3 or 4 talks, each session will include lectures, meditations, private contemplative activities, music, and plenty of tools for discernment!

 - The Virtue of Hope in Times of Despair.
 Where is the hope when things are falling apart?
 This talk explores the virtue of hope in times of despair.
 We will explore those things that hinder and nourish hope.
 As always, the presentation will include lectures, prayer, music, and more!
 The Virtue of Hope in Times of Despair will leave attendees feeling renewed and hopeful!